Dental Implants

 Are implants painful?

 Most patients are surprised by how comfortable the procedure is.
 Modern anesthesia is highly effective, and we frequently provide oral sedation for patients who would like a more relaxed experience.
-Robotic guidance and well-designed surgical guides allow for smaller, more precise surgical sites — many cases are flapless, which significantly reduces post-procedure discomfort.
+Robotic guidance allows for smaller, more precise surgical sites — many cases are flapless, which significantly reduces post-procedure discomfort.

 How long do implants last?